lostfictions/znv/README.md

 ### [Joi](https://joi.dev/)

+Joi is the Cadillac of schema validation libraries.
+Its default of coercing strings to the target type makes it easy to adopt for environment validation.
-Joi is the "classic" schema validation library.
-Joi is written in JavaScript, and its type definitions support a very limited form of inference when they work at all.
+Unfortunately, Joi is written in JavaScript and its type definitions support a very limited form of inference when they work at all.

 ## Complementary tooling